mitchellss/cvgui/README.md

 ## Working Example

 This example creates a simple activity with a skeleton and a button.
-When clicked, the buttton moves.
+When clicked, the button moves.
 Example programs can be found in the `bin/examples` directory.

 ```python